shallowgator/english-for-designers/02-first-impression/index.md

 ### shallow gator

+Consisting of drawings, linocuts, collages, music and everything in between.

 <!-- Use a static poster image or animated GIF, but no video files.
 Again, keep the image width/height manageable, around 1280x x 720px (16:9 aspect ratio), or a max-width of 1280px. -->

 ![Write an alternative text description.](img/collages2.png)

-a series of collages i did as cover artworks for my various tracks
+a series of collages i made as cover artworks for various tracks

 ![Write an alternative text description.](img/sg2.png)